exculpatory evidence

 • Failed to admit Zhao Zuohai’s in-court testimony.

-• Did not exclude illegally gathered evidence (i.e. Zhao Zhuhai’s coerced confession and Ms. Du’s coerced statements).
+• Did not exclude illegally gathered evidence (such as Zhao Zhuhai’s coerced confession and Ms. Du’s coerced statements).

-• When there was no DNA test to identify the victim as Zhao Zhenshang, the court still convicted the defendant and imposed a lenient sentence under the consideration of unforeseen circumstances (whether the victim was Zhao Zhenshang).
+• Although no DNA test was done to identify the victim as Zhao Zhenshang, the court convicted the defendant and imposed a lenient sentence under the consideration of unforeseen circumstances (whether the victim was Zhao Zhenshang).

 Other developments

-• Three police officers in Zhao Zuohai’s case were arrested after the exoneration of Zhao Zuohai.
+• Three police officers in Zhao Zuohai’s case were arrested after Zhao Zuohai’s exoneration.

-• Four judges responsible for reviewing this case were suspended and investigated.
+• Four judges responsible for reviewing the case were suspended and investigated.

-• This case triggered the current campaign to eliminate wrongful convictions.
+• This case triggered awareness of the problem of wrongful convictions.

 • The chief judge of the Henan Provincial High Court apologized to Zhao Zuohai after his exoneration.